EdwinVW/pitstop/README.md

 	![](img/docker-resources.png)

-- Create necessary Docker volumes.
+- Create necessary Docker volumes:
    - `docker volume create sqlserverdata`
    - `docker volume create rabbitmqdata`

+- Configure monitoring (optional):
+   - The WebAPIs and Web-Application use Application Insights (AI) for monitoring.
+If you want to use this, create an AI resource in Azure.
+Make sure you copy the *instrumentation key* from your AI resource.
+The key is read at run-time from the environment-variable *PitStopAIKey*, so set a system-wide environment-variable with that name and the key as value.

 - Open the PitStop solution in Visual Studio.